 What is Keyword Research?

-Keyword research is a research process that involves identifying what keywords people are searching for and how you can use those keywords to increase organic traffic on your posts.
+Keyword research is a research process that involves identifying what keywords people are searching for, how much search volume they get, and how competitive they are to rank for.
+This highly increases the probability that you’ll actually rank for your desired keywords!

 If you want your blog to grow quickly, then the answer is YES!